Krish52/MLBDataAnalysis/README.md

 Use this link to learn more about PyMySQL and how to install it : https://github.com/PyMySQL/PyMySQL

 Use the Lahman2016 SQL file and execute it in MySQL to create the lahman2016 MLB database.
 This database is required to get player statistics for the APP.
+Copyright (C) 1996-2017 by Sean Lahman(Copyright for Database)

 App Description:
 Phase - I of the APP: